Selling A House With Tenants In Colorado

 The main thing that you want to avoid during this situation is provoking the tenant and making them angry because then they can cause havoc for you and your property, and make it even more difficult for you to sell when it finally comes time.

-You may have to offer the tenant an incentive for leaving the property in good condition once you close on the deal, in order to deter them from becoming a problem when the deal gets to the closing table.
+You may have to offer the tenant an incentive for leaving the property in good condition once you close on the deal, to deter them from becoming a problem when the deal gets to the closing table.
 Oftentimes, if you are willing to give the tenants a small cash settlement so they can transfer their living quarters to another property, they will be more willing to leave without causing additional problems for everyone involved.

 Can lease provisions be changed at any time?

-The standard lease provisions can ONLY be changed if both the landlord and tenant both agree on the terms and put it in writing with both of their signatures attached, just like the original lease.
+The standard lease provisions can ONLY be changed if both the landlord and tenant agree on the terms and put it in writing with both of their signatures attached, just like the original lease.

 This avoids common squabbles and disagreements.